Why Pep Guardiola Dropped Antoine Semenyo for FA Cup Semi Final vs Southampton

 The turnaround was completed late on when Nico González scored the winner, sending Guardiola’s side through to the final.

-City will now face either Chelsea FC or Leeds United as they look to lift the FA Cup this season.
+City will now face either Chelsea or Leeds United as they look to lift the FA Cup this season.

 Antoine Semenyo among top 5 African stars